JanusZeal11/PostalDecoder/README.md

 For this project I used the USPS Web Tools interface to retrieve the nessessary data.

 As it stands, any list of valid post codes.
 If a zip code isn't reconized, its place in the returned list states that it is an invalid code.
 The others pas through just fine.

+Update:

+Upon reviewing before submittal, I realized I had forgotten to add in the intended result of the task, the weather report.
+So I modified the functionality slightly.
+The USPS Web Tools API is now used to validate input zip codes before sending the values through an ajax call to retreave the display data.